Twin cities, metropolitan area counties infuse curfew this weekend amid riots - Up News Info - Up News Info

 – Governor Tim Walz (@GovTimWalz) May 29, 2020

-The curfew is for all public places, including the streets, which runs from 8 p.m. at 6 a.m.
-It is effective from Friday night and will happen again at 8 p.m.
+The curfew is for all public places, including the streets, which runs from 8 p.m. at 6 am. in Minneapolis and St. Paul.
+It is effective as of Friday night and will happen again at 8 p.m.
 Saturday night.

 RELATED: Former MPD officer Derek Chauvin in custody, charged with murder in the death of George Floyd